byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 ![enzyme filter with micro fiber](./enzymeImages/enzymeFineProcess08.jpg)

 #### *Using Eco-Enzyme*
+Perfect for dish washing, laundry, shampoo and body wash, drastically reducing consumption of chemicals and mitigating harmful effects.

-Eco-Enzymes can be used safely at full strength, undiluted, on the most sensitive skin.
-Ratios provided are a personal preference, experiment to discover what works best, allow intuition to be the guide.
+Eco-Enzymes can be used safely at full strength and undiluted on the most sensitive skin.
+Ratios provided are a personal preference, experiment to discover what works best, allowing intuition to be the guide.
 Keeping things modular helps to retain creativity.

-**Enzyme to Water dilution ratios for different usage:**
+**Eco-Enzyme:Detergent:Water** dilution ratios for different usage:

-- Hair and body wash - 1:1
+- Hair and body wash - 1:1:10 (enzyme:detergent:water)
-- Mouthwash/Toothpaste - 1:1 or undiluted
+- Mouthwash/Toothpaste - 1:1 (enzyme:water) or undiluted
 - Warts and fungal infections - undiluted
-- Wound healing, diaper rash wash - 1:10 or undiluted
+- Wound healing, diaper rash wash - 1:10 (enzyme:water)
-- Dish washing - 1:500
+- Dish washing - 1:1:10 (enzyme:detergent:water)
-- Laundry detergent, natural fabric softener - 1:500
+- Laundry detergent, natural fabric softener - 1:500 (enzyme:water)
-- Evaporative cooler - air freshener - 1:500
+- Evaporative cooler - air freshener - 1:500 (enzyme:water)
-- Insect replant and fertilizer for the garden - 1:500
+- Insect replant and fertilizer for the garden - 1:500 (enzyme:water)
-- Fruit and vegetable wash (submerge for 5 min) to remove chemicals and pesticides - 3:100 (30ml enzyme to 1 liter water)
+- Fruit and vegetable wash, submerge for 5-20 min to remove chemicals and pesticides - 15ml enzyme to 5 liter water
-- House hold surface cleaning - 3:100
+- House hold surface cleaning - 3:100 (enzyme:water)
+- Mopping and toilet cleaning - 1:500 (enzyme:water)

 ![enzyme with soap](./enzymeImages/enzymeFinish.jpg)

-***Adding 30ml to 50ml of liquid store bought detergent/shampoo to 1000ml of Eco-Enzyme makes a great concentrated de-greaser/cleaner/shampoo.
-Drastically reducing consumption and mitigating harmful effects.
-Perfect for dish washing, laundry, shampoo and body wash.***
+***Personal Tip; Adding 30ml to 50ml of liquid store bought detergent/body wash/shampoo to 1000ml of Eco-Enzyme makes a great concentrated de-greaser/cleaner/shampoo.***

 ...
 The list goes on.